Skip to main content

 5. Key-Value Pair

-• Attribute names are strings and are placed immediately after : or =, without any spaces.
+• Attribute names are composed of strings, with the value placed after : or = without spaces.

-• The value can be of types such as strings, numbers, booleans, objects, or arrays.
+• Types of values include strings, numbers, booleans, objects, and arrays.

-• Strings are enclosed in double quotes (").
+• A string is enclosed in double quotes ".

-• Numbers are written without quotes and can be integers or floating-point numbers.
+• Numbers are used without double quotes and can be integers or floating-point numbers.

 Example: